alteryx/gh-action-ci/README.md

 |  repository  |    yes   | The repository to build. |
 | circle-token |    yes   | A personal API token to access the CircleCI API. |

-The returned value is the response message from CircleCI which is a string data type.
+The returned value is a string data type that will either be `True` or `False`.
 The value can be accessed in successive workflow steps by using the `value` output.

 ```
 steps.<step id>.outputs.value